Enough was enough for Manchester United. Jose Mourinho had to go.

 The Portuguese coach was sacked before Christmas with the Red Devils 11 points adrift of the Premier League top four.

 The quality of football was seriously poor and Mourinho didn’t seem to have good relationships with many of his players.

 Indeed, the Mirror reported that Nemanja Matic and Romelu Lukaku were the only two players to show support to Mourinho before his departure.

-Ole Gunnar Solskjaer will take over as the caretaker manager until the end of the season.
+Ole Gunnar Solskjaer has taken over as the caretaker manager until the end of the season.

-There’s little risk in hiring a man who is already a favourite among the club’s supporters.
+There’s been little risk in hiring a man who is already a favourite among the club’s supporters.

 Redknapp reacts to Solskjaer appointment